 One of the MCU’s most beloved characters has always been Loki, as played by Tom Hiddleston.
 Now Thor’s good for nuthin’ brother is among the first Marvel characters to get his own series on Disney+.
-In fact, Loki was one of the first announced for the streamer.
+In fact, Loki was one of the very first announced for the streamer.
 The Asgardian God of Mischief will be getting his own spotlight story at long last.

-Loki is adding another high profile actor to its cast.
-Actress Gugu Mbatha-Raw, most recently seen in The Morning Show and A Wrinkle in Time, has been added to the Loki series in an undisclosed role.
+Gugu Mbatha-Raw, most recently seen in The Morning Show and A Wrinkle in Time, has been added to the Loki series in an undisclosed role.
 This coming from a report in Deadline.
-Could she be another Asgardian god, or possibly a member of the Time Variance Authority?
-The secret organization that protects the timestream was shown to be in the show in the Disney+ Super Bowl teaser, so it’s quite possible.
+It is possible she is playing a member of the Time Variance Authority, the secret organization that protects the timestream that was shown to be in the show in the Disney+ Super Bowl teaser.
 Whatever part she plays, this series just got that much classier by her inclusion.

 Walt Disney Company

-And no word on whether we will see a cameo appearance from Chris Hemsworth as Thor or not.
-While it will be interesting to see Loki divorced from all things having to do with his brother, it would also make sense for the God of Thunder to appear in some capacity.
+There is no word on whether we will see a cameo appearance from Chris Hemsworth as Thor or not.
+Even if it’s just a small appearance, the God of Thunder showing up in some capacity makes sense.

 Who is Behind-The-Scenes?